 Clavo huasca (Clove vine or White clove) is a large woody vine (liana) from the Amazon rainforest.

 The bark and root have a typically clove-like smell.
 The vine has a distinctive "Maltese cross" design in the wood, when cross-sectioned.

-Also used as a digestive aid, general tonic, to treat rheumatism and as an appetite stimulant; it also helps with toothache.
+Also used as a digestive aid, general tonic, a remedy for rheumatism and as an appetite stimulant; it also helps with toothache.

 Alkaloid D-tubocurarine, mono- and bisindole quaternary alkaloids: Guiaflavine, 5',6'-dehydroguiaflavine, 9-methoxy-Nb-methylgeissoschizol; C-alkaloid O, fluorocurine, mavacurine, macusine B and C-profluorocurine, phenylpropanoid glycoside (eugenol), katchimoside.

-Clove vine is used in traditional Amazonian medicine as a tonic and energizer as well as a treatment for rheumatism.
+Clove vine is used in Traditional Amazonian Medicine as a tonic and energizer as well as a remedy for rheumatism.

 A study of the antioxidant and anti-inflammatory activities of Clove vine bark extract, showed the presence of saponins and a high concentration of phenols and flavonoids.